devmegan/korcbd/README.md

 allow users to shop and checkout either anonymously or as a logged in user using Stripe's Payment appearing.
 Extra features are available to logged in users, such as persiting their user profile information, a saved order history, and the ability to interact with blog posts.
 The whole app is written in Python using the Django framework.

-The django app is deployed using Amazon Web Services and Heroku and is availabe here: <deployed_link>
+The django app is deployed using Amazon Web Services and Heroku and is availabe here (KOR CBD)[https://korcbd.herokuapp.com/].

 ## Contents
 1. [Client](#client)